Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: An Oracle based on Abstract Interpretation

 \subsection{Abstract Valid Explanation Oracle}

-We now move on to define a valid explanation oracle for binary classifications that operates in an abstract domain. \begin{definition}[Abstract Valid Explanation Oracle for Binary Classifications] Let $p: f_{bin}(c_1, \ldots, c_n; F) \mapsto d$ be a prediction, $S \subseteq \{1, \ldots, n\}$ a set with elements that encode the absence of variables with given indices in an explanation (as defined by Definition~\ref{def:valid-exp-oracle}), and $\absvec{X} = (\abs{x}_1, \ldots, \abs{x}_n)$ an abstract input tuple that captures all possible combinations of assignments to those absent variables, where the $i$-th element in $\absvec{X}$ is defined as
+Recall the problem we are tackling in this section, i.e., given a prediction $p$ and an explanation $E$, determine if $E$ is valid with respect to $p$. \begin{definition}[Abstract Valid Explanation Oracle for Binary Classifications] Let $p: f_{bin}(c_1, \ldots, c_n; F) \mapsto d$ be a prediction, $S \subseteq \{1, \ldots, n\}$ a set with elements that encode the absence of variables with given indices in an explanation (as defined by Definition~\ref{def:valid-exp-oracle}), and $\absvec{X} = (\abs{x}_1, \ldots, \abs{x}_n)$ an abstract input tuple that captures all possible combinations of assignments to those absent variables, where the $i$-th element in $\absvec{X}$ is defined as

 An abstract valid explanation oracle $v_{bin}$ for binary classifications may then be defined as